eriktaubeneck/hacker_risk/README.md

  - You must leave at least one unit in the attacking country when you invade the defending country, and thus can only attack from countries with 2 or more troops
  - The attack is declared a win if the attack results in you eliminating all of the troops in the defending country.
 You will become the owner of the defending country and all `attacking_troops` will move there.
  - `moving_troops` are additional troops that will move from the attacking country to the defending country if the attack results in a win.
 You must leave at least 1 troop in all countries, so you must choose such that `attacking_country.troops - (attacking_troops + troops_to_move) >= 1`
- - This command may be available even if you have no legal attacks
+ - This command will only be avaliable when you have a possbile legal attack.
  - When you wish end the attacking phase, you will have to send `end_attack_phase` (see next section).

 Response: